 Fish stir fries: I was always concerned that – sturdy monkfish aside – fish would flake to oblivion and disintegrate in a wok, the brutal beast that it is (wok, not fish).
 And surprise, surprise, not so as it turns out.

-Which only confirms that you shouldn’t moan about the impossible until you try.
+Which only confirms that you shouldn’t declare anything impossible until you try.

 How do you stir fry fish then, for crying out loud?